Past events 2010 – 2014

 Do We Need a Physics of 'Passage'? :: Capetown, 10 – 14 December, 2012

 This meeting is the first conference of our new Templeton-funded project, New Agendas for the Study of Time.
-It will bring together distinguished philosophers, physicists, psychologists and linguists, to ask whether the passage of time is a missing ingredient in contemporary physics.
-Further details here.
+It will brought together distinguished philosophers, physicists, psychologists and linguists, to ask whether the passage of time is a missing ingredient in contemporary physics.